kofoworola-e/tasty_bytes_datacamp/README.md

 ## 📁 Repository Contents

 * `notebook.ipynb` – Jupyter notebook containing data validation, EDA, model building, evaluation, and conclusions.
-* `report.md` – Written report summarizing my process, key findings, model evaluations, and final recommendations.
+It served as the report document for the Data Science team manager,
 * `presentation.pdf` – Slide deck prepared for the product team (8–10 slides).
-* `figures/` – Folder containing all graphics used in the report and presentation.
+* `data/` – Folder containing all datasets.

 ## 📊 Dataset Description